nemerjit/nmep-hw2/WORKSHEET.md

 The following questions relate to `main.py`, and the configs in `configs/`.

 ## 3.0 What configs have we provided for you?
 What models and datasets do they train on?
-We’ve been provided the configurations for our data settings, model settings, image augmentation settings, testing settings, training and optimization settings, and checkpoint/logging settings.

-These configs train on the resnet and lenet models.
+The configs file contains the configurations for the models lenet and resnet18.
+The lenet model trains on the cifar10 dataset, and the resnet model trains on the cifar10 dataset,and the medium_imagenet dataset.

 ## 3.1 Open `main.py` and go through `main()`.
 In bullet points, explain what the function does.